Affiliated Fellowships Master's Program

 Applicants who plan to be registered full-time graduate students at UBC's Vancouver campus as of September 2019 are eligible to apply.

 Months of Graduate Funding

-To be eligible, applicants must have completed, as of December 31, 2017, between zero and 12 months of full-time studies (or full-time equivalent) in:
+To be eligible, applicants must have completed, as of December 31, 2018, between zero and 12 months of full-time (or full-time equivalent) graduate-level studies.